Erectile Dysfunction Treatment in Tucson, AZ

 - Not having enough blood flow to the penis – Conditions like heart disease, diabetes, and hardened arteries can all restrict the functions of an individual’s circulatory system, which can prevent proper amounts of blood flow to certain areas of the body.
 It may also be difficult for an individual to keep blood in the penis long enough to sustain an erection.

-Other cases of erectile dysfunction may be caused by emotional or psychological issues, such as:
+Other causes of erectile dysfunction may be caused by emotional or psychological issues, such as:

 - Relationship problems